Dr. Mark E. Pruzansky

 Pickleball Injuries

 Pickleball is generally considered a low-risk sport when it comes to injuries, but it’s not entirely injury-proof.
+Pickleball injuries are on the rise as the game becomes more popular in NYC and across the country.
 Common Pickleball Injuries include Colles Fracture of the Wrist and Lateral Epicondylitis.

 Tennis Elbow